LinX64/Reusable/README.md

 **Important note:** To use the Preview components, you'll need to add your theme first, then use the components to create your UI.

 ##  🙋‍Contributing

-Please Read [contribution guidelines](CONTRIBUTING.md) for more information regarding contribution.
+Please read [contribution guidelines](CONTRIBUTING.md) for more information regarding contribution.

 ## License